DouniaBK/earth-hammam/TESTING.md

 ![Stripe Payment History](static/images/stripe-payment-solution.png)

  Resolution: As the shopping experience of the user/client and the financial operations of the bussiness are not effected by this issue and it does not happen everytime the operation is done, the problem has been deemed as *not-time-critical* due to the time restriction of this project.
 However, the issue is planned to be further investigated and resolved.

+ 7) Issue : Confirmation Emails after account registration were not sent because I changed the password of my Gmail account and immediatly the Earth Hammam App Password, added to EMAIL_HOST_PASS, was no longer valid and thus distrubing the entire registration process.
+ Resolution: Re-issue a new App Password in Gmail and adding it to EMAIL_HOST_PASS.
+The registration process immediately started working again.